RISE Sleep Tracker

 Speak to your healthcare provider if you think a sleep disorder or health condition is causing a lack of sleep.

-How to Get Enough Sleep?
+How Can You Get Enough Sleep?

 Now you know that five hours of sleep isn’t enough for most of us, it’s time to start getting more shut-eye.
-But that is often easier said than done.

 To help get more sleep, focus on your sleep hygiene.
 These behaviors have been scientifically proven to help you get a good night’s sleep.